Party Hard (Andrew W.K. song): Other appearances

 It was formerly played by the now-defunct ECHL's San Francisco Bulls after scoring a goal during home games at the Cow Palace.

 The song was featured in a commercial for Google's Android operating system, titled "And You", on October 15, 2014, as part of its "Be Together.
 Not the Same." campaign, as well as having been used on a trailer for Disney/Pixar's 2013 CGI film Monsters University a year earlier.

-Beginning on October 29, 2015 and following a fan petition, Party Hard is the goal song for the Pittsburgh Penguins.
+Beginning in October 2015, and following a fan petition, "Party Hard" is the goal song for the Pittsburgh Penguins.
 The Penguins, coincidentally, won back-to-back Stanley Cup championships with "Party Hard" as their official goal song.
-The Wilkes-Barre/Scranton Penguins, affiliate of the Pittsburgh Penguins, also began using the goal song full-time during the 2017-18 AHL season.
+The Wilkes-Barre/Scranton Penguins, affiliate of the Pittsburgh Penguins, also began using the goal song full-time during the 2017–18 AHL season.
 After the Penguins changed their goal song to "Jump Around" by House of Pain for the 2019–20 season, they switched back to "Party Hard" the next season.

 The Texas Revolution also began using the song after touchdowns during the 2016 season.

+"Party Hard" is featured in Madden NFL 2003 and reappeared in Madden 25 (2024).